Accenture/accenture.github.io/_drafts/cordova-best-practices.md

 comments: true
 ---

-# Mobility – They way to go !!
+# Mobility – The way to go !!

 Mobility solutions have been in the forefront of digital transformation journey for the enterprises.
 Enterprises have been looking specifically at “Mobile-first” or “Mobile-only” strategy for superior customer engagement and experience management.
 Being the primary channel of customer interaction, mobile applications play a very integral role in this overall strategy.